PlutoniumStudio/PlutoniumLib/README.md

 ROBLOX PAGE [HERE](https://www.roblox.com/library/13882575468/PlutoniumLib)

+## Version 1.1
+### Primer
+- Built in optional cast visualization added
+- Pierce function to determine whether or not a *CastInstance* may penetrate a surface
+### Composter
+- Name changed from **PartPool** to **Composter**

 # Documentation

-## <sup>module</sup> PartPool
+## <sup>module</sup> Composter

-PartPool intends to minimize lag with large loads of parts by means of recycling them.
+Composter intends to minimize lag with large loads of parts by means of recycling them.
 Unused parts are not reparented or deleted, but instead repositioned far outside rendering view to be used again.

 **Functions**
-- `PartPool.new(template : Instance, precreatedParts : number, container : Instance)` <sub>InstancePool</sub> - creates an *InstancePool* object
+- `Composter.new(template : Instance, precreatedParts : number, container : Instance)` <sub>InstancePool</sub> - creates an *InstancePool* object

 ### <sup>class</sup> `InstancePool`

-Object containing your parts and basic **PartPool** functions
+Object containing your parts and basic **Composter** functions

 **Properties**
 - <sup>Instance</sup> `Template` - part being replicated and used by *InstancePool*